cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ### Acknowledgements

-We thank management team of [Grizzly Bar](https://vk.com/grizzlybar_spb) for support, place for photo-set and ingredients for cocktails.
+We thank a management team of [Grizzly Bar](https://vk.com/grizzlybar_spb) for their support, providing a place for our photoset and cocktail ingredients.

 ### COPY/PASTE

-You can freely copy, change and distribute information and photos of this project in case if you keep names of the authors and active link to the [original project] (https://github.com/the-teacher/Cocktails-for-programmers-v2.0).
+Freely copy, change and distribute any information or photos from the project only if you keep authors’ names and an active link to the [original project](https://github.com/the-teacher/Cocktails-for-programmers-v2.0).

-Also you can send a request to the authors to get original photos for any publishing purposes.
+Do not hesitate to send your requests to the authors to get original photos for any publishing purposes.

 ### HOOK_BEFORE(:EXIT)

-Pull requests with amendments and translations in other languages are welcome as usual.
+Pull requests with amendments or translations into other languages are welcome as usual.

 ### process.exit()